 - Overall student experience, safety, and health precautions.

 - Time lines & scheduled appointments to let the shop be better prepared for your class and identify potential overload.
 There are classes that are scheduled in the shops and shop classrooms that have priority for work space and equipment.

 - Identify potential training, supplies, equipment, staff & budget needs.

 - Faculty Training.
 A Faculty members personal understanding of how to use the shop equipment does not mean they are teaching consistent and proper safety techniques to students or know the limitations and requirements of the individual facilities.

-- Open shop time is required for students who have the course work in the shop for their curricular requirements.
+- Open shop time is required for students who have course work in the shop for their curricular requirements.
 This open work time is at a premium with the current number of scheduled courses in the Ford Campus Academic Facilities.

-If faculty are not capable to teach the techniques needed to complete an assigned project the project should be modified to accommodate the skills of the instructor, or the instructor should give themselves ample time to learn the skills they wish to pass on to the student.
+If faculty are not capable to teach the techniques needed to complete an assigned project, the project should be modified to accommodate the skills of the instructor, or the instructor should give themselves ample time to learn the skills they wish to pass on to the student.
 Shop technicians and work-study are not necessarily qualified to teach faculty and students how to use equipment.
 Nor are they allowed to complete work for students or faculty during working hours.

-Mandatory Safety Orientation for each individual shop area is required for all faculty and staff of the college that would like to use the shops in their course curriculum or would like to utilize the shops in any capacity.
+A Mandatory Safety Orientation for each individual shop area is required for all faculty and staff of the college that would like to use the shops in their course curriculum or to utilize the shops in any capacity.
 There is at least one orientation session at the beginning of each semester.
 Contact the appropriate shop manager for scheduling.

 Forms are required for: Academic projects, Individual projects, & Independent student projects.
-Hold Harmless Waivers are required for any visiting artist and any one that is going to be in the shop in any capacity that is not enrolled or currently employed by the college; as they are not covered by any liability insurance.
+Hold Harmless Waivers are required for any visiting artist and anyone that is going to be in the shop in any capacity that is not enrolled or currently employed by the college; as they are not covered by any liability insurance.